MiguelCastillo/bit-bundler/docs/Examples.md

 The configuration in the setup is designed to be resillient, modular, and scalable.
 Why this approach?
 Simple.
 After working with several build systems that couple all the pieces together under a single unified system, a few things happen:

-1. One piece break, it all goes down.
+1. One piece breaks, everything goes down.
-2. Wrappers plugins around tools that are generally unrelated cause friction in your setup.
+2. Plugins that wrap tools that are unrelated cause friction in your setup.
-3. Wrappers plugins tend to have dependencies fall behind.
+3. Plugins tend to have dependency versions fall behind, which makes coordinating with the ecosystem more difficult.
-4. Levels of indirection add complexity.
+4. More levels of indirection add complexity.

-With the approach of separate processes acting as their own service, you can restart individual pieces when needed without bringing down the entire build system.
+With the approach of separate processes acting as their own service, you can start/restart/update/stop individual pieces without bringing down the entire build system.
 Also - process management with [pm2](https://github.com/Unitech/pm2) is pretty magical.

 ### Run
 ```